LeonidasEsteban/tweetsmejorandolaweb/README.md

 * Write your consumer_key, consumer_secret, access_token and access_token_secret, from your twitter app in the file app/config/auth.js

 * And finally, run: node server

+###Note: if you wanna change the # to filter the tweets, you can change it in app/realtime/index.js